The Devil and Miss Jones: Plot

-The remaining trio then travel home via subway, where John drops a card showing that his undercover persona was working for Merrick.
-This, along with other factors, causes Mary to come to the conclusion that John is a spy, and she tells Joe.
-Desperate to regain the list, Joe and Mary try unsuccessfully and they, along with John, end up in the store manager's office.
-Disgusted with the treatment of the employees, John berates the store manager, who is unaware of John's true identity.
-Emboldened by John, Mary declares that they have a list of 400 employees who will strike.
+The remaining trio then travel home via subway, where Merrick drops a card showing that his undercover persona was working for Merrick.
+This, along with other factors, leads Mary to deduce that Merrick is a spy, and she tells Joe.
+Desperate to recover the list, Joe and Mary try unsuccessfully and they, along with Merrick, end up in the store manager's office.
+Disgusted with the treatment of the employees, Merrick berates the store manager, who is unaware of Merrick's true identity.
+Emboldened by Merrick, Mary declares that they have a list of 400 employees who will strike.
 The manager tricks the group into giving him the list.
-When they realize the manager's deceit, John and Mary take back the list and destroy it by eating it, after which Mary uses the intercom system to successfully encourage the entire store to strike.
+When they realize the manager's deceit, Merrick and Mary take back the list and destroy it by eating it, after which Mary uses the intercom system to successfully encourage the entire store to strike.

 In the following days, all of the employees picket Merrick's home.
-John decides to finally reveal his identity and has Mary, Elizabeth, and Joe meet him and his staff to discuss terms.
-They are initially unaware of his identity, but upon discovery, Joe faints, Mary screams, and Elizabeth stares up at John in disbelief as John asks her if she would be willing to go back on a statement she made about not wanting to marry a rich man.
-The film then cuts to a wedding party on a cruise liner, showing that there has been a joint wedding: John has married Elizabeth and Mary has married Joe.
-The party is made up of all of the store employees and it is shown that John has paid for all of them to take a Hawaiian vacation.
+Merrick finally reveals his identity and has Mary, Elizabeth, and Joe meet him and his staff to discuss terms.
+They are initially unaware of his identity, but upon discovery, Joe faints, Mary screams, and Elizabeth stares up at Merrick in disbelief as Merrick asks her if she would be willing to go back on a statement she made about not wanting to marry a rich man.
+Some time later, Joe and Mary, and Merrick and Elizabeth, are wed, and Merrick takes all the store employees on a cruise to Honolulu.

 Production

 Frank Ross and Norman Krasna decided to produce a movie together starring Jean Arthur (Ross's wife) based on a story by Krasna.
 The three formed a partnership and borrowed $600,000 from a bank to finance the film.

-The script was written in ten weeks, and then Sam Wood came on board as director.
-Krasna described the experience of making the film as one of the best in his career.

-RKO agreed to distribute the film.
+In May it was announced that Krasna, Arthur and Ross would work without salary in change for profits and the film would be distributed through RKO.
 It was Arthur's first film at RKO since The Ex-Mrs. Bradford.
-Robert Cummings was signed to play the male lead; he was shooting a film at MGM concurrently.
+By July Charles Coburn was attached.

+The script was written in ten weeks.
+Krasna said "there was a tremendous social statement in" the film.
+"King Vidor in The Crowd [1928] would do it to the employee; I do it to the richest man in the world, so you'll smile at him.
+'Are you chewing gum?'
+'No, I’m not.'
+'Open your mouth.'
+He swallows his gum."

+In August 1940 it was announced Sam Wood would direct.